 Create a positive team culture that will allow for productivity to soar, enjoy YOUR job and create a world-class experience for your patients.
 Patients will be able to sense when a team is happy, cohesive and working toward overall patient health and love coming to see you.
 Listen in for tips and tricks on positive culture and leadership skills to create a committed team and not just a compliant team.
 Whether you’re a Doctor, in a leadership position or want to be a great contributor to your dental team.
 This podcast is a great one for you!!
 As mentioned in this episode, if you’d like more information on the team training institute book or the summit Scroll to the bottom of this post!

-To better understand how our team thinks this could fit into your office request a roadmap call at the bottom of the page!
+To better understand how our team thinks this could fit into your office request a roadmap call!

 EP11: ‘Team Leader Tips and Tricks you can use Tomorrow’ Transcript